wide-video/ffmpeg-wasm/README.md

 ## Updating

-1. On https://github.com/jozefchutka/ffmpeg create branch names *yscene/new* based on branch/tag/latest from ffmpeg origin
+1. On https://github.com/jozefchutka/ffmpeg create branch named *yscene/1.2.3* based on branch/tag/latest from ffmpeg origin
-2. Merge *yscene/init* into *yscene/new*
+2. Merge *yscene/init* into *yscene/1.2.3*
-3. On https://github.com/jozefchutka/yscene-ffmpeg update `.gitmodules` to use *yscene/new*
+3. On https://github.com/jozefchutka/yscene-ffmpeg update `.gitmodules` to use *yscene/1.2.3*
 4. clean and build

 ## Misc